Special Sessions

 The proposed Special Session will focus on the following topics, each driven by recent and fundamental advances: singularities of hypersurfaces, characteristic classes of singular varieties, applications of singularities in algebraic statistics, hodge theory, Lipschitz geometry.

-This session will field talks on representation theory and tensor categories, broadly interpreted.
+Brief Description: This session will field talks on representation theory and tensor categories, broadly interpreted.
 Representation theory includes representations of natural algebraic objects such as Lie (super)algebras, (super)groups, quantum groups, and diagram algebras.
 The categories of representations in such cases form tensor categories, allowing the input of categorical techniques.
 More abstract tensor categories are of interest in their own right, and often lead to unifying ideas in representation theory.

-We aim to represent a large spectrum of topics in these fields, and encourage talks that are accessible to the non-specialist.
+We aim to represent a large spectrum of topics in these fields and encourage talks that are accessible to the non-specialist.

 We also welcome pure mathematicians working on mathematical structures inspired by these areas.

-Special Functions-these include orthogonal polynomials, generalized, basic and elliptic hypergeometric functions, their analogues on root systems, finite fields, modular functions and more-is a field that is constantly evolving and has been a topic in classical mathematics for several centuries.
+Brief Description: Special Functions-these include orthogonal polynomials, generalized, basic and elliptic hypergeometric functions, their analogues on root systems, finite fields, modular functions and more-is a field that is constantly evolving and has been a topic in classical mathematics for several centuries.
 New fundamental properties, identities and interconnections are constantly being discovered about these functions, including in representation theory, algebraic geometry, mathematical physics, number theory and combinatorics.
 Some recent advances in the theory of special functions are the link between elliptic hypergeometric integrals and supersymmetric indices in quantum field theory, beta and Selberg-type integrals in conformal field theory and the AGT conjecture, and the use of symmetric functions, such as Hall-Littlewood polynomials, in the representation theory of affine Lie algebras and W-algebras.

 The plan is to bring together a number leading experts working in the theory of special functions to discuss recent trends and developments in the field.

-The integration of complex data sets into large-scale computational models is a central challenge in modern applied mathematics.
+Brief Description: The integration of complex data sets into large-scale computational models is a central challenge in modern applied mathematics.
 This challenge is ubiquitous across various application areas within science and engineering, including geosciences, biological systems, astrophysics, meteorology, aerospace, and subsurface flow.
 At the heart of this challenge often lies an inverse problem: converting indirect data into characterisations of unknown model parameters such as source terms, initial or boundary conditions, model structure, and physical coefficients.

 Our session brings together leading experts and emerging scholars in deterministic and stochastic inverse problems to discuss the latest developments, challenges, and breakthroughs.
 We will focus on the mathematical foundations and algorithmic strategies for solving inverse problems, including classical perspectives such as well-posedness and modern developments in scientific machine learning and uncertainty quantification.

-The theory of stochastic, ordinary and partial, differential equations is motivated by manifold applications in sciences and engineering, including such phenomena as wave propagation in random media, turbulence, stochastic particle systems arising in physics, social sciences and population dynamics, and filtering and optimal control of stochastic systems.
+Brief Description: The theory of stochastic, ordinary and partial, differential equations is motivated by manifold applications in sciences and engineering, including such phenomena as wave propagation in random media, turbulence, stochastic particle systems arising in physics, social sciences and population dynamics, and filtering and optimal control of stochastic systems.

 The Stochastic Differential Equations session will foster international collaboration of researchers in some of the most active and promising areas of stochastic differential equations with a strong focus on their theory and numerical analysis.
 Another important goal of the session will be to expose young researchers and postgraduate students to the most recent developments in theory, numerical methods and applications of stochastic differential equations.